Zottelchen/adibags-creator-action/README.md

 ## Changes from Version 1

 * If it isn't clear, this is breaking changes.
-Stuff in ./items/ needs to be updated.
+All lists in ./items/ needs to be updated & a new file _addon.toml needs to be created.
+Also, if you haven't already you should really add formatting&validating to the github workflow (see the sample.yml)
-* The addon code is ~~slightly better (think about upgrading from 'common' to 'uncommon'😅)~~  a new flavor of weird and has new features such as:
+* The addon code is slightly better (think about upgrading from 'common' to 'uncommon'😅) (and the generator code is a new flavor of weird) and has new features such as:
     * prefixes
     * custom colors
     * grouped item categories